 What language section should I apply for?

 The language of the section is known as L1 and is the language of instruction.
-The child must speak the language of the section fluently and the language must be anchored in daily life.
-In Primary 1, the students start their first foreign language (known as L2).
+In order to be admitted to a language section, the child must speak the language of the section fluently and the language must be anchored in daily life.
+Students start their first foreign language (known as L2) in Primary 1.
 The options for L2 will depend on the choice of L1.
 In Secondary 1, students select a second foreign language (L3).
 Please see the attached document regarding language choices.

 Can I schedule a visit to the school?